A surge in sugar dating was seen in the Philippines by an online dating brand amid the community quarantine brought by the coronavirus pandemic.

-“Unlike sexual workers, sugar babies are not forced into labour.
+“Unlike sexual workers, sugar babies are not forced into labor.
 Sugar babies have the freedom of choice and they do not sell their bodies.
 They are single mothers, divorcees, housewives or students who are driven, successful and goal-empowered to date financially secured people,” he added.

 The man is called sugar daddy while the one being supported is the sugar baby.

-Metro’s high unemployment rate
+A look at metro’s high unemployment rate

 The national unemployment rate of the country went down last July when strict community quarantine measures were lifted.